sgothel/direct_bt/README.md

   - with `ENC_ONLY` encryption and initial key pairing
   - with `ENC_ONLY` encryption and reusing pre-paired keys

+All tests pass reproducible using two well working adapter, e.g. Raspi 3b+ (BT4) and CSR (BT4).

+1/7 tests using at least one not well working BT5 adapter may timeout and hence fail.
-The encryption tests using Direct-BT may fail and are currently under investigation.
-The following issues are known:
+The following issues are known and are under investigation:
 - *BlueZ* is not sending us all new key information
   - This is mitigated by *BTAdapter*'s *smp_watchdog*, leading to a retrial visible as *SMP Timeout*
-- *BlueZ* is not accepting pre-paired legacy keys (SC 0), leading to newly paired keys.

 ### Cross Build
 Also provided is a [cross-build script](https://jausoft.com/cgit/direct_bt.git/tree/scripts/build-cross.sh)